MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

    [![Azure AD app registration](media/setup-mip-client/aad-app-registration.png)](media/setup-mip-client/aad-app-registration.png#lightbox)

-For more details on adding APIs and permissions to a registration, see [Updating an application, Configure a client application to access web APIs section](/azure/active-directory/develop/quickstart-v1-integrate-apps-with-azure-ad#updating-an-application).
+For more information on adding APIs and permissions to a registration, see [Updating an application, Configure a client application to access web APIs section](/azure/active-directory/develop/quickstart-v1-integrate-apps-with-azure-ad#updating-an-application).
 Here you'll find information on adding the APIs and permissions needed by a client application.

 ## Next Steps

 - Before starting the Quickstarts section, be sure to read about [Observers in the MIP SDK](concept-async-observers.md), as the MIP SDK is designed to be almost entirely asynchronous.
-- If you're ready to gets some hands-on experience with the SDK, start with [Quickstart: Client application initialization (C++)](quick-app-initialization-cpp.md).
+- If you're ready to get some hands-on experience with the SDK, start with [Quickstart: Client application initialization (C++)](quick-app-initialization-cpp.md).